melissa-sa/melissa/examples/heat_example_base/README.md

-This `heat_example_base` code is a raw standalone simulation code (C, fortran, mpi and no mpi versions) that users can adapt for training purpose to make it Melissa compliant.
-The results should lead to the [heat_example](../heat_example/README.md)
+This `heat_example_base` code is a raw standalone simulation code using C, Fortran, and MPI that users can adapt for training purpose to make it Melissa compliant.
+The results should lead to the [`heat_example`](../heat_example/README.md).